When this article matters

 What about regional providers — could you use EU-only AI?
 On our radar.
 Quality bar is the gating factor — extraction accuracy and cost competitiveness.
 If regional providers (Aleph Alpha, Mistral, etc.) reach parity with Anthropic for our specific use case (German + multilingual invoice extraction), we'll add them as an alternative or replacement.
 We won't add them for marketing reasons alone if the quality regresses.

 Can I opt out of Cloudflare and connect directly to your origin?
 Not as a per-customer setting.
-Cloudflare is in front of the whole site for DDoS / WAF; bypassing it for one customer would create a parallel architecture we'd have to maintain in addition to the Cloudflare path.
-The Cloudflare data exposure is limited (TLS-terminated, no application data visible) so it's not usually the friction point.
+Cloudflare is in front of the public marketing website for DDoS / WAF; bypassing it for one visitor would create a parallel architecture we'd have to maintain in addition to the Cloudflare path.
+The Cloudflare data exposure is limited (HTTP metadata for the marketing site only — the app and API don't route through Cloudflare) so it's not usually the friction point.

 Related